Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/manage_subscription_workflow.md

 This is the default setting.
 In manual approval mode, the subscription approval flow is as follows:

-1. A consumer in Amplify Central clicks on **Subscribe**.
+1. A consumer in Amplify clicks on **Subscribe**.
 2. The subscription status moves to **Waiting for approval...**.
-3. The subscription remains in this state until a user with appropriate permissions on Amplify Central locates the subscription and clicks **Approve**.
+3. The subscription remains in this state until a user with appropriate permissions on Amplify locates the subscription and clicks **Approve**.
 4. The subscription status moves to **Subscribing**.
 5. The Discovery Agent receives the event and sets the status to **Active**, or **Subscribe failed** if there is a failure to subscribe.